-MICHAEL FAISON NOTARY STATE OF /da/a)ss.
-COUNTY OF Ada)ss.
-On this 1945 day of, 2020, before me, the undersigned, a Notary Public in and for said State, personally appeared Michael Faison, known or identified to me to be the person whose name is personally appeared Michael Frison, known or identified to me to be the person whose name is subscribed to the foregoing instrument on behalf of Idaho Commission on the Arts, as Lessee, and acknowledged to me that he/she executed the same on behalf of the Lessee.
+SIGNATURE: MICHAEL FAISON NOTARY STATE OF /da/m) COUNTY OF Ada )ss.
+COUNTY OF Ada )ss.
+On this 19 day of 0 , 20 20 , before me, the undersigned, a Notary Public in and for said State, personally appeared Michael Frison , known or identified to me to be the person whose name is subscribed to the foregoing instrument on behalf of Idaho Commission on the Arts, as Lessee, and acknowledged to me that he/she executed the same on behalf of the Lessee.
 IN WITNESS WHEREOF.
 I have hereunto set my hand and affixed my official seal the day and year in this certificate first above written.
-PUBLIC Notary Public Signature Commission expires on Much 17, 2023 Residing at Mounty
+Commission expires on March 17.2023 Residing at Ada County